PhilemonBrain/WatchSignals/README.md

-This Project will visit "https://www.chronext.com/mens-watches", change location if necessary and then scrap all the contents of all the pages and save to a CSV file.
+This Project will visit "https://www.chronext.com/mens-watches", change location if necessary and then scrap all the contents of all the pages and save to a CSV file (output.csv).

 To accomodate for slower networks and complete page content loads, occasionally we manually call waitTimeout.